ThePalaceProject/web-patron/README.md

 ### Useful Scripts

 - `npm run test` - This will launch the test runner (jest) and run all tests.
-- `npm run test:watch` - This will run jest in watch mode, rerunning and affected tests whenever you save a file.
-It's recommended to have this running when developing, that way you know immediately when a change causes some test to fail.
 - `npm run dev:axe` - Will run the dev script with react-axe enabled for viewing accessibility issues.
 - `npm run lint` - Will lint all code and show errors/warnings in the console.
 - `npm run lint:ts:fix` - Will lint the ts and tsx files and apply automatic fixes where possible.